owenmonroe/lonewoman_cb_test/pages/subjects.md

 cloud-fields: site.data.theme.subjects-fields
 ---

-## Browse Subjects
+## Browse Tropes

-Use this word cloud visualization to browse terms and subjects.
+Use this word cloud visualization to browse article tropes.
 Word size is determined by frequency and all words link to a corresponding collection search.